 - Provision of appropriate safety equipment and personal protective equipment (PPE)

 - provision of any instruction, training, information and supervision;

 - monitoring of workers health and conditions at the workplace and

 - maintenance of any accommodation owned or under their management and control to ensure the health and safety of workers occupying the premises.

-Workers must take reasonable care for their own health and safety while they are at work, and take reasonable care that their acts or omissions do not adversely affect the health and safety of other persons.
+Workers, or employees, must take reasonable care for their own health and safety while they are at work, and take reasonable care that their acts or omissions do not adversely affect the health and safety of other persons.
 They must comply, so far as they are reasonably able, with any reasonable instruction given by the Practice Manager, as well as co-operating with any reasonable policy or procedure which relates to workplace health and safety.
-On a day to day basis, this includes:
+On a day to day basis, these responsibilities includes:

 - Take reasonable care for their own health and safety

 - Follow safe work procedures, practices, instructions and rules